Orange-OpenSource/conllueditor/README.md

 Load the first sentence by clicking on `read sentence`: clicking on a word and then clicking on the head-word creates a dependency relation.
 An edit window opens to give the relation a name.
 Existing relations can be renamed by clicking on their name.
-A double click on a word deletes its dependency relation and makes it root again. o edit form, lemma etc. CTRL-click on the word.
+Clicking twice on a word deletes its eventual dependency relation and makes it root.
+To edit form, lemma etc. CTRL-click or doubleclick on the word.
 For more help use the `Help` button.

 The sentence is shown as a tree or a flat graph, morphological features can be shown or hidden with the `show features` button. multiword expressions (having `n-m` ids) are marked by a grey line spanning the multiword expression.